knewyousir/webFEF-session7/README.md

 Compare the resulting css file with the source sass file.
 Inspect the header in the developer tools and note the *mapping*.

-- maps the css line numbers to the scss line numbers
+* maps the css line numbers to the scss line numbers
-- note the line numbers in the elements inspector
+* note the line numbers in the element inspector

 ### Media Query - Mobile First

-Add a media query to hide the paragraphs on small screens.
+Add a media query to hide the header paragraphs on small screens.

 Normally this would be written as: